President Amy Gutmann writes about mentoring.

 Penn in the News

-Douglas Durien of the School of Arts and Sciences discusses an experiment that mocks-up the effects of erosion.
+Rogers Smith of the School of Arts and Sciences discusses immigration reforms.

-Martin Seligman of the School of Arts and Sciences is cited for his research on positive psychology.
+John DiIulio of the School of Arts and Sciences is featured for his work on redefining faith-based initiatives.

 David Rudovsky of the Law School discusses shootings by Philadelphia police.